csirmaz/AlgebraicSyncPaper/README.md

 and presents rigorous proofs that update detection and reconciliation not only work as intended, but also cannot be improved on.

-Use `latex paper.tex` to compile the latest version of the paper.
+See http://www.epcsirmaz.com/algebraic-file-synchronization-2 for more or read the paper on arXiv at https://arxiv.org/abs/1601.01736 .

-See http://www.epcsirmaz.com/algebraic-file-synchronization-2 for more or read an early draft version on arXiv at https://arxiv.org/abs/1601.01736 .
+Alternatively, download the PDF from the latest release at https://github.com/csirmaz/AlgebraicSyncPaper/releases/latest .